Fanyu-Na/Fanyu-Na/README.md

 ### Hi there 👋

-Named Diving-Fish, a game programmer holding on to seeking fantasy.
+Named FanYu, a game programmer holding on to seeking fantasy.

 - 🔭 Major in computer graphics and game programming.
-- 🌱 Amateur for front-end / back-end, and writing (articles, not code)!
 - 💬 Personal Site: https://www.ekzykes.cn

 <p align="left">